datastackacademy/deb-intro/deb/ch2/ep1/README.md

 # What is a database?

 In most basic terms, a database is a collection of information.
 This is necessarily a very generalized term; there are many different ways someone might want to collect and store information.
-The commonality of databases is they are stored on a computure and controled by a **Database Management System** or **DBMS**.
+The commonality of databases is they are stored on a computer and controlled by a **Database Management System** or **DBMS**.
 Let's take a quick look at the main two types of databases and the DBMSs associated with each.

 # Types of Databases